What parents need to know

-Probably the most famous Hollywood movie of all time, certainly the most quoted, and the most frequently cited as an all-time favorite, CASABLANCA won Best Picture, Director, and Writer awards at the 1943 Oscar ceremony.
+This is probably the most famous Hollywood movie of all time, and for good reason.
+Certainly the most quoted, and the most frequently cited as an all-time favorite, CASABLANCA won Best Picture, Director, and Writer awards at the 1943 Oscar ceremony.
 The definitive rebuttal to notions of the "auteur" (one author) in film, the romantic drama was put together in pieces by many different sources, with script pages completed just moments before the cameras rolled.
 The performances by Bogart and Bergman are so subtle and complex because the actors themselves had no idea how it was going to end.

 Almost every frame of the movie is an icon, and it has been endlessly copied and parodied.
 The Woody Allen movie Play It Again, Sam (rated PG, but not for kids as the entire plot is about seduction) is an affectionate tribute to Casablanca and other Bogart movies.